Nailsjames/Senior-Project/README.md

 # Senior-Project
 E-commerce site "Solid Teez" using Django, Python, HTML, and CSS

-This is my e-commerce site project called Solid Teez.
+<h1>This is my e-commerce site project called Solid Teez.</h1

-I used Django and python to develop and HTML and CSS to create and style the web pages.
-I also used pillow to uplaod product images and celery to perform calculations.
+<h2>I used Django and python to develop and HTML and CSS to create and style the web pages.
+I also used pillow to uplaod product images and celery to perform calculations.</h2>

-Some things to note are folder names.
+<h3>Some things to note are folder names.
 "Locallibrary" is the name of my project that I created in Django and "Polls" is the main application.
 These are by-products from different tutorials that I watched and worked through and I never got around to starting a new project that was more appropriately named.
-Besides that the other applications, "cart" and "orders" are straight forward.
+Besides that the other applications, "cart" and "orders" are straight forward.</h3>

-To work with this code you would need to Download and install Django and Python
+<h4>To work with this code you would need to Download and install Django and Python

 Next, you would need to create a file directory that will be the location, preferrably close to the root directory.